behitag/WebDev_final_project/README.md

 # WebDev_Proj
 Web Developement final Project

-Tech Stack Backend:  SpringBoot, MySQL, Maven, JWT Token, Core-java, Spring Security Tech Stack Frontend: Angular(material)
+Tech Stack Backend:  SpringBoot, MySQL, Maven, JWT Token, Core-java, Spring Security <br />
+Tech Stack Frontend: Angular(material) <br />

 ### IMPORTANT Notes
 1) for the frontend, the packaging tool yarn should be used.
 Change to amazon-frontend and run these 2 commands: